Day 2: Wednesday 26 November

 -

-This session will launch a new pack of Hospice UK resources to support hospices and local health boards with contracting guidance, consistent service descriptions and frameworks for staffing and costing.
+This session will launch a new pack of Hospice UK resources to support all local hospices and commissioners with contracting guidance, consistent service descriptions and frameworks for staffing and costing.

 Speakers: